krenalis/krenalis/doc/src/javascript-sdk/methods.md

 # JavaScript SDK Methods

-The JavaScript SDK is equipped to handle all essential event calls, including `page`, `screen`, `track`, `identify`, `anonymize`, and `group`.
+The JavaScript SDK is equipped to handle all essential event calls, including `page`, `screen`, `track`, `identify`, and `group`.
 Furthermore, it offers functionalities to efficiently manage sessions and user/group information.

 With these capabilities, you can seamlessly track and analyze user interactions across different platforms, facilitating a comprehensive understanding of user behavior and engagement.